 Best for ages: 8-11

-Learn how to make your own games in Roblox and customize it to bring all your ideas to life, in our beginner Roblox coding class:
+Help your child learn how to make their own games in Roblox and customize them to bring all their ideas to life, when you enroll them in our free beginner Roblox coding class.

 Hello Ruby has been featured in publications including Wired, The Guardian, Mashable, and more for its effectiveness as both an entertaining book and learning tool.
 The series has 3 books which explain coding, computer components, and the Internet in a manner approachable to young children.
 The author’s website also includes free exercises, materials, and bonus resources to supplement the book’s material!